1ssb/torchkan/README.md

 ### Performance and Conclusion

 The `KANvolver` model's 99.5% accuracy on MNIST underscores its robustness in leveraging CNNs and polynomial expansions for effective digit classification.
-While showing significant potential, the model remains open for further adaptation and exploration in broader image processing challenges.
+While it shows significant potential, the model remains open for further adaptation and exploration in broader image processing challenges.
 Here are the results:

 ### Integrated Gradients for Primary Explainability